DTUWindEnergy/WindEnergyToolbox/docs/developer-guide.md

 - Make sure the version tag is compliant with
 [PEP 440](https://www.python.org/dev/peps/pep-0440/), otherwise ```twine upload``` will fail.
 This means commit hashes can not be part of the version number.
+Note that when your git working directory is not clean, the scheme for automatic versioning number will add ```dirty``` to the version number.